2022 State of the Nation Address (Philippines): Address content and delivery

 President Bongbong Marcos reported on the outcome of programs and policies that were promulgated under his predecessor, Rodrigo Duterte.

-Before he started his speech, the singing of Lupang Hinirang, the national anthem which was led by the Samiweng Singers, the world-renowned choral group of his home province, Ilocos Norte.
+Before he started his speech, the singing of Lupang Hinirang, the national anthem which was led by the Samiweng Singers, a choral group based from his home province, Ilocos Norte.
 It was followed by the ecumenical prayer led to the audience by the representatives of various religious groups.
 Marcos started his speech at 4:05pm and ended at 5:19pm.
-He was joined by Senate President Juan Miguel Zubiri and his first cousin, House Speaker Martin Romualdez.
+He was joined by Senate President Migz Zubiri and his first cousin, House Speaker Martin Romualdez.